kasunsandeepa2006/SimpleInventorySystem/README.md

 # SimpleInventorySystem

-A beginner-friendly Java application that simulates a basic inventory management system with CRUD (Create, Read, Update, Delete) operations.
-This project is designed to demonstrate core Java programming, database connectivity using JDBC, and clean software structure — aligned with enterprise software development practices.
+A basic Java application to manage product inventory with CRUD operations using Oracle DB.

+### Technologies
+- Java
+- Oracle Database (JDBC)
+- Git

+### Features (Planned)
+- Add new product
+- View all products
+- Update product details
+- Delete product

+This is a learning project for internship preparation.